Cray-HPE/docs-csm/install/prepare_site_init.md

 [Adding SNMP Credentials to the System](../operations/network/management_network/snmp_exporter_configs.md#adding-snmp-credentials-to-the-system) section for links to the relevant procedures.

-### Configure Max Istio Gateway Pods
+### Configure maximum Istio Gateway pods

 The Istio Gateways have a `Horizontal Pod Autoscaler` configured to allow Kubernetes to grow and shrink the deployment as needed due to increased load.
-This by default is configured to a max of 6 and a minimum of 3 pods.
+This by default is configured to a maximum of 6 and a minimum of 3 pods.
 On some smaller systems this leads to Kubernetes attempting to start up more pods than available worker nodes.
 This leads to test failures and a pod stuck in the pending state.
 The minimum and maximum should be configured to fit the system.